jeffpar/pcjs.v1/blog/2015/03/26/README.md

 	if (!parameter) { ... }

-because a valid numeric parameter could include 0, a valid string parameter could include "", etc.
+if a valid numeric parameter could include 0, or a valid string parameter could include "", etc.

 Problems with type coercion are **NOT** problems caused by a poor choice of operators, so trying to make those problems go away by artificially limiting your choice of operators seems like the wrong solution.